sercheetos/sercheetos/README.md

   - 🐰 I’m currently studying Computer Science at INOTECH!

-  - 🔭 I am looking for my first job opportunity.
+  - 🔭 I am looking for opportunity for improvement.
 See yaaa!
 </p>

 <!-- Dropdown -->